A Guide to Thinking Critically About History

 Aka the Camel’s-Nose-Under-the–Tent.
 The slippery slope idea isn’t entirely without merit — indeed, it’s often the strategy of people hoping for more radical change — but beware of its overuse.

 Ex.
 1: If we extend healthcare insurance it could lead to Nazi-like concentration camps in the U.S. A year after Obamacare passed, two of the top three books on the New York Times best-seller list suggested just that.
 The argument is that since Nazis further centralized the socialized healthcare system started during the Weimar Republic, and physicians were disproportionally involved in Nazism and the Holocaust, therefore socialized medicine leads to Nazism.
 The glaring problem with this argument is that fascism is in no way essential or necessary to socialized medicine.
-After all, most countries in the world today have socialized, single-payer healthcare systems — all major countries besides the United States, Mexico and Chile — and none of them are run by Nazi fascists.
+After all, most countries in the world today have socialized, single-payer healthcare systems — all major countries besides the United States, Mexico, and Chile — and none of them are run by Nazi fascists.
 It’s a mixup of causation and correlation, as described in #6.
 In 1930s Germany, socialized medicine was correlated with Nazism, but socialized medicine obviously doesn’t cause Nazism or fascism.
 Hitler breathed oxygen, too, but that doesn’t mean that breathing oxygen makes a person fascist.
-There may be other perfectly sane reasons to oppose socialized healthcare insurance, but fear of Nazism is irrational because fascism simply isn’t a distinguishing feature of socialized healthcare insurance.
+There may be other perfectly sane reasons to oppose socialized healthcare insurance, but fear of Nazism is irrational because fascism isn’t a distinguishing feature of socialized healthcare insurance.

 Ex.
 2: If convicted felons have to register their guns or if children can’t own semi-automatic weapons, then the government or an incoming president is going to steal everyone’s guns, overturn the Second Amendment and outlaw hunting.
 The person that wants to overturn the Second Amendment is a “straw man” (see #20).
-One other note lost on many Americans: presidents can’t abolish or repeal Constitutional amendments.
+One other note lost on many Americans: presidents can’t pass, abolish or repeal Constitutional amendments.

 20. Straw Man (or Bogeyman)